 As of 23 September 2018, UK public sector body websites and mobile apps are obliged by law to meet accessibility standards.
 This legal requirement applies to

-• central government organisations
+- central government organisations

-• local government organisations
+- local government organisations

-• some charities
+- some charities

-• other non-government organisations
+- other non-government organisations

 Additionally, UK organisations offering public services and products and services provided by private businesses are also required to be accessible according to the Equality Act 2010.

 An accessible website grants access to all of your web content and functionality to the broadest range of users including users with disabilities.
-A website meeting the Equality Act 2010 criteria for compliance allows assistive technology such as screen readers to read and present all of the content on each web page.
+A website that meets the Equality Act 2010 criteria for compliance allows assistive technology such as screen readers to read and present all of the content on each web page.

 We test websites according to the Web Content Accessibility Guidelines (WCAG) which is required to ensure compliance and accessibility.
 Your web accessibility audit will let you know if you are in compliance with the Equality Act 2010, the Disability Discrimination Act 1995 (DDA), and Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.